adithyakrish0/alt-a-smartfix/README.md

 <details>
 <summary><strong>Does it work offline?</strong></summary>

-No, Alt-D requires an internet connection to communicate with Groq's API.
+No, Alt-A requires an internet connection to communicate with Groq's API.
 </details>

 ---